johnstamps2020/documentation-portal/README.md

    cd server
    ./start_docportal_db_container.sh
    ```
-1. Open a new terminal window and start the server by running `yarn server-dev`.
+1. Open a new terminal window and start the server by running `yarn dev:server`.
 1. Open a new terminal window and start the frontend by running
-   `yarn landing-pages-dev`.
+   `yarn dev:landing-pages`.

 ## Step 5: Import a database dump